MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 Sometimes an enterprise administrator wants to create a private installation point that contains Visual Studio files that can be deployed to client machines within an organization.
-This solution enables scenarios where the user may have limited permissions, where the client machines may have limited access to the internet, or when an organization wants to standardize on a particular version of the developer toolset.
-We've designed Visual Studio so that an administrator can both create and maintain a "layout" (i.e. the Visual Studio file cache) that can be stored on an internal network share and, if desired, be made available on an organization's intranet.
-The layout serves as the source location for all  Visual Studio files needed for both initial client installation as well as subsequent updates.
+Creating a private installation point is useful for situations where a user may have limited permissions, where the client machines may have limited access to the internet, or when an organization wants to standardize on a particular version of the developer toolset.
+We've designed Visual Studio so that an administrator can both create and maintain a "layout", a private cache of Visual Studio files, that can be stored on an internal network share and, if desired, be made available on an organization's intranet.
+The layout serves as the source location for all Visual Studio files needed for both initial client installation and subsequent updates.

 The information on this page is grouped up into three main sections: